What We Know About The Victims Of The Dayton Shooting

 Monica E. Brickhouse, 39

-Brickhouse hailed from Springfield, Ohio and lived in Virginia Beach, Va., according to her social media profiles.
-She worked as a recovery specialist for Anthem, her LinkedIn profile stated.
+Brickhouse hailed from Springfield, Ohio, and lived in Virginia Beach, Va., according to her social media profiles.
+She worked as a recovery specialist for Anthem, her LinkedIn profile states.
 Her Facebook profile also advertises a design, event planning and catering business called "Two Good Girls."

 Brickhouse attended Springfield South High School and the College for America at Southern New Hampshire University, according to her LinkedIn page.